10 Best Web Analytics Tools in 2026 (Tested and Compared)

 The free tier is genuinely generous, and the open-source version can be self-hosted.
 The API and SDK are well-designed, which makes PostHog particularly popular with engineering-heavy teams.
 For a simple blog or marketing site, it’s overkill.
 For product teams, it’s excellent.

-7. Pirsch Analytics — Best Developer API for Analytics
+7. Pirsch Analytics: Best Developer API for Analytics

 Best for: Developers who want privacy-first analytics with a powerful API.
+Pricing: From $6/month (10K pageviews).
+Unlimited data retention on all plans.
+30-day free trial.
+Privacy: Cookieless, made and hosted in Germany.

 Pirsch is a German-made, cookieless web analytics platform with a clean interface and a surprisingly powerful REST API.
 The tracking script is under 1KB, and it offers unlimited data retention even on the cheapest plan, which is unusual.
 It includes event tracking, conversion goals, and UTM campaign tracking.